CPHS/OPHS Glossary of Terms

 appointed by the Vice Chancellor for Research and charged with ensuring

-all applicable federal and state regulations, University policies,
+applicable federal and state regulations, University policies, and the

-and the requirements of extramural research sponsors.
-For more information,
+requirements of extramural research sponsors.
+For more information, visit

 Student Investigator:

-execution, and management of his or her research project and is involved
+and management of his or her research project and is involved in the

-in the project in a significant manner.
-S/he is also responsible
+project in a significant manner.
+S/he is also responsible for the protection

-which a faculty member is PI, the faculty member must be
+a faculty member is PI, the faculty member must be listed on the

-listed on the CPHS application as Principal Investigator and
+CPHS application as Principal Investigator and the student should

 Student Subject Pool: